dmgrit/priority-channels/README.md

 ### Combination of priority channels to multiple levels of hierarchy

-In this example, we have a tree of priority channels:
+In the following scenario, we have a tree of priority channels:
 - Urgent messages are always processed first.
 - Two groups of channels: paying customers and free users.
 - Paying customers are processed 5 times for every 1 time free users are processed.
 - Within each group, high priority messages are processed 3 times for every 1 time low priority messages are processed.

+For a full demonstration, run the [corresponding example](examples/multi-hierarchy/main.go).

 ```go
 urgentMessagesC := make(chan string)